Loop corrections to primordial non-Gaussianity: Discussion

 Cosmological loop corrections bring a typical infrared logarithm and are divided into three categories according to the form of the logarithmic factors: $Log(H\mu)$, $Log(kL)$ and $Log(a(t))$ \cite{LSMZ3}.
 The first case is claimed to be due to making an error in the implementing diffeomorphism invariant regularization and the second being a projection effect that will be removed if one computes observable quantities.
 The final case is also dismissed in the mentioned work on the grounds of symmetry arguments as well as extrapolating this time-dependent effect to reheating and baryogenesis and claiming that predictivity of inflation will be lost.
 One can certainly reply to the above criticisms and perhaps one should.
 But in this work, we would like to bring a different viewpoint to this discussion that is more dramatic.

-First of all, time-dependent zeta do occur even without loop corrections, such as multi-field inflationary models and entropy perturbations.
+First of all, time-dependent zeta do occur even without loop corrections, such as multifield inflationary models and entropy perturbations.
 The time-dependence that we are interested in, that has the form of $Log(a(t))$, are originated from loop corrections.
 We investigated the minimal case where the only scalar field is the inflaton.
-We first reviewed time-dependent loop corrections to 2-point functions, i.e. power spectrum, which arises due to $\zeta$-$\zeta$ self interactions at 1-loop order.
-They in principle are important; on the other hand from an observational perspective are irrelevant at the moment.
-We took the 1-loop corrected scalar mode function and used that to correct 3-point functions and concluded that they might grow with the square of the scale factor.
-That would result into an immediate ruling out all single-scalar driven models of inflation.
+We first reviewed time-dependent loop corrections to two-point functions, i.e. power spectrum, which arises due to $\zeta$-$\zeta$ self interactions at one-loop order.
+In principle they are important; on the other hand, from an observational perspective they are irrelevant at the moment.
+We took the one-loop corrected scalar mode function and used that to calculate the loop corrections to external legs of the three-point function using Hartree approximation.
+We concluded that they grow with the square of the scale factor.
+We showed that the loop corrections have the potential of dominating the tree-level term by 30 orders of magnitude and lead to breaking down of the perturbation theory.
+If this effect survives after a nonperturbative analysis, that would result into an immediate ruling out all single-scalar driven models of inflation.

-Therefore, non gaussianity is a better place, compared to power spectrum, to look for quantum gravitational corrections.
-The main reason of this is: \begin{enumerate} \item Power spectrum is related to the magnitude of mode function. \\ Therefore it goes like : constant(tree-level) + a small correction (loops) \item Non-Gaussianity is related to the time derivative of the mode function. \\ Therefore it goes like : almost zero(tree-level) + a not so small correction(loops) compared to zero \end{enumerate} Therefore the real treasure is hidden in the higher order correlation functions not in the power spectrum.
-We also showed that this would imply a huge($10^{20}$ times bigger than tree-level prediction) non-Gaussianity $f_{NL}$ parameter, leading to an immediately contradiction with the constraints on observed value of $f_{NL}$ parameter.
+Therefore, non-Gaussianity is a better place, compared to power spectrum, to look for quantum gravitational corrections.
+The technical reason of this is: \begin{enumerate} \item{Power spectrum is related to the magnitude of mode function. \\ Therefore it goes like : constant (tree-level) + a small correction (loops)} \item{Non-Gaussianity is related to the time derivative of the mode function. \\ Therefore it goes like : almost zero (tree-level) + a not so small correction(loops) compared to zero} \end{enumerate} Therefore the real treasure is hidden in the higher order correlation functions, not in the power spectrum.
+We also showed that this would imply a huge ($10^{20}$ times bigger than tree-level prediction) non-Gaussianity $f_{\rm NL}$ parameter, leading to an immediate contradiction with the constraints on observed value of $f_{\rm NL}$ parameter.

-At this point let us discuss the possible ways of avoiding huge $f_{NL}$ parameter.
-It might turn out that the diagram that we did not include at 1-loop order might cancel the total contribution coming from Figure 2.
+At this point we would like to discuss the possible ways of avoiding huge $f_{\rm NL}$ parameter.
+Let us remember that there is another type of diagram that will contribute at one-loop order to three-point function.
+It might turn out that this vertex correction (Fig. \ref{f4}) cancel the total contribution coming from Fig. \ref{f3}.